Useful Classes We Don’t Teach in School

 This is a big one.
 PE in school has become a joke.
 By high school, it doesn’t count toward your GPA, it’s only once or twice a week, and not everyone even has to take it.
 Im sorry … what?

 First off, PE would be every day.
 No excuses.
-And there will be no written tests, or wasted time on uniforms, squads, attendance, rules, etc.
+And there will be no written tests, or wasted time on uniforms, squads, attendance, rules, etc. (if you grew up in the 90s or 00s then you probably know what “squads” are)

 The purpose of PE is to…